United States hand grenades: M111

 In 2021 the US Army adopted the M111 Offensive Hand Grenade for blast overpressure and concussion effects in enclosed areas.
-The M111 will replace the Mk3A2.
+The M111 will replace the Mk3A2 (Mk IIIA2).

 Smoke and signaling grenades

 M1 Frangible Grenade (FS)

 In September 1942, the United States standardized a Molotov cocktail-style device that was nominally designated as a "grenade".
 It consisted of a pint-sized clear glass bottle with a crimped metal cap.
 It was dubbed "frangible" because it was made of glass, which is brittle and easily broken.

 Most fillers were liquid compounds selected because they were activated by exposure to the air, thus not requiring a detonator.
 FS was a mixture of sulfur trioxide and chlorosulfuric acid that created a heavy, acrid screening smoke.

 The M1 Frangible Grenade (FS) was declared limited standard by 1944.

 M8, M83 and Model 308-1 White Smoke

 A smoke grenade similar visually to the Mk III HE-Blast grenade, the M8 (also written AN/M8) is filled with hexachloroethane (HC), a chemical agent that produces a thick white smoke when burned.
 The M8 is used for signaling and screening purposes, and since it works by burning the HC for its effect, it can also be used as an improvised incendiary device.
 HC smoke is toxic and can cause more serious health problems with prolonged exposure.
 The M83 (also written AN/M83) is a modernized version of the M8, using TA (Terephthalic Acid) instead of HC as the filler mixture.
 The Model 308-1 White Smoke was a modified version of the M8 produced at the Special Operations Branch of the Naval Weapons Center at China Lake California, often simply referred to as China Lake.
 The Model 308-1 was modified for a US Navy SEAL requirement with a greater burning rate, meaning a greater smoke output but a shorter overall burning time.